tbarron/scipy-lecture-notes/intro/intro.rst

 .. topic:: **From a script to functions**

-    While it is tempting to work only with scripts, that is a file full of instructions following each other, do plan to progressively evolve the script to a set of functions:
+    While it is tempting to write all your code at the top level of scope, outside any function, thus producing a `script` (i.e., a file of sequential instructions at the same level), you should plan to incrementally evolve such code into a set of functions for the following reasons:

-    * A script is not reusable, functions are.
+    * Functions are much more easily reusable than scripts.

-    * Thinking in terms of functions helps breaking the problem in small blocks.
+    * Thinking in terms of functions help with `decomposing` the problem into smaller pieces, each of which can be solved easily and independently.

 IPython and Jupyter Tips and Tricks